TeamYayin/atchai-hugo/content/blog/2016-09-02-successful-chatbot-project.md

 ## Discovery

-We use an [Agile development process that’s simple and flexible](/about-us/how-we-work/), allowing us to be creative in achieving your goals.
+We use an [Agile development process that’s simple and flexible](/about-us/how-we-work/).
 In order to hit the ground running there are a few things we need to figure out first.

 #### Choosing the right messaging platform